Catravine/leadsnap/docs/architecture.md

 #Architectural Decision Record

+####2016-05-31
+Starting to polish the app up for staging and to show off.
+I'm not going to add much more functionality, just refactor and use Faker for data (even though one can still upload csv's if they want, it would just add to the leads there)

 ###2016-05-10
 Had to change the name of the `callback` model to `recall`; Callback is a class within the Active Support package, and was causing `number or arguments error